SatDump/SatDump.Docs/build_windows.rst

    powershell
    git clone https://github.com/SatDump/SatDump
    cd SatDump
-   .\windows\Configure-vcpkg.ps1 # Downloads a preconfigured vcpkg to the correct
+   .\windows\Configure-vcpkg.ps1 # Downloads vcpkg and configures it to build SatDump.
-                                 # location and adds SDRPlay libraries.
+                                 # This may take a while!
    .\windows\Build-SatDump.ps1   # Builds SatDump
    .\windows\Finish-Release.ps1  # Copies all necessary files into the Release folder

 Your build SatDump will be in the ``build\Release`` folder of the SatDump repo.